bluecherrydvr/solo6x10/README.md

 Compiling
 ---------
+Simply run: make

+Before installing, please remember to uninstall any previously installed version, as it might install to a different location and interfere.

-Simply download and run: sudo make && sudo make install && sudo depmod -a
+To install, run: sudo make install && sudo depmod -a

 Public bug / feature tracker
 ---------------------------